Why is taking the Fundamentals of Engineering Exam important?

 How long is my score good for?

-When you pass the test and register as an Engineer-In-Training (EIT), your score and EIT status will expire in eight (8) years.
-That’s plenty of time to get the prerequisite 4 years of experience to apply for your professional engineer license.
+When you pass the test and register as an Engineer-In-Training (EIT), generally your score will not expire for several years in order to give you plenty of time to get the prerequisite experience to apply for your professional engineer license.
+If you have questions on if your passing score is still valid, contact your state’s engineering board to get confirmation.

 Does my required experience have to be AFTER I have passed FE exam?

 No. The key is that your experience is AFTER you have received your engineering degree.Thus if you have been working in industry for several years, you do not have to wait to take the PE exam and apply for licensure.
 You could theoretically take the FE and PE exams respectively in the same calendar year.
-In some cases, your major experience could exempt you from having to take the FE exam all together.
-Check with your state’s engineering board.
+Check with your state’s engineering board to get details.

 Where can I find information on the Professional Engineer Examination (PE Exam)?